 These drawbacks would make a Legoland weekend less relaxing with beloved grandchildren than one would hope.
 So we would recommend instead that seniors stay at the La Costa Resort, Spa and Golf Club about 20 minutes away, and let children take the grandchildren to the park.

-Trip Planning Details for your your Legoland Weekend Getaway
+Trip Planning Details for your Legoland Weekend Getaway

-The Legoland California Resort (760/918-5346) is located at 1 Legoland Dr, Carlsbad, CA 92008.
-For a few days' visit, the best family value is a Legoland Park Hopper ticket.
-It's a steal for a multi-day stay because it gives you five consecutive days of entry to all three parks for the price of one, if purchased online ($97/adult and $87/child).
+The Legoland California Resort is located at 1 Legoland Dr, Carlsbad, CA 92008.
+For a few days’ visit once the theme parks reopens, the best family value is a Legoland Park Hopper ticket.
+It’s a steal for a multi-day stay because it gives you five consecutive days of entry to all three parks for the price of one.
 You can also find other discounts, such as 20% off with a seven-day advance purchase, on their site.

 The Legoland Hotel at Legoland California Resort is at 5885 The Crossings Drive, Carlsbad, California 92008.
 You must book your stay in advance at either the Legoland California website or through their agents at 877/534-6526.
-For a moderately priced hotel (our room was $199/night which is moderate as far as these things go), Legoland Hotel California has lots of thoughtful touches.
-All bedding consists of crisp linens and white duvets, so it's easy to find lost Legos if you need to.
+For a moderately priced hotel, Legoland Hotel California has lots of thoughtful touches.
+All bedding consists of crisp linens and white duvets, so it’s easy to find lost Legos if you need to.
 WiFi is free and works.
 In addition to a few complimentary toys and a big tub of Legos, the rooms have toiletries, free bottled water and Honest juice packs for the kids.
 Hotel room windows open to let in the southern California breeze, but are restricted to be child-safe.
-The room doors have adult and child-height peepholes so you -- or the tots -- can see room service coming.
+The room doors have adult and child-height peepholes so you — or the tots — can see room service coming.

 Dining at the hotel is limited.
-Priced at $23/adult and $8/child at breakfast, or $25/adult and $10/child at dinner (kids under the age of 3 eat free at any time), the buffet is adequate for most guests who only stay one night.
+When it’s open, the buffet is adequate for most guests who only stay one night.
 Families staying longer will want to explore the many charms of Carlsbad, the neighboring community.